 Quadrant 3 is for buyers who value prestige.
-You see this in products all of the time—Rolex’s, Mercedes etc… For services, examples include executive catering, sports and entertainment agencies etc… Quadrant 3 buying, usually by nature of the prestige or brand, excludes aggregated buying.
+You see this in products all the time—Rolex’s, Mercedes, etc. For services, examples include executive catering, sports and entertainment agencies, etc. Quadrant 3 buying, usually by nature of the prestige or brand, excludes aggregated buying.
 The buying behavior is highly individualistic.

-The sweet spot for every buyer is Quadrant 4: Low cost, high value — “the best bang for your buck”.
+The sweet spot for every buyer is Quadrant 4: Low cost, high value — “the best bang for your buck.”
 In quadrant 4, you have reduced cost and maximized value.
 The significance is the value part of the equation.
-Value is quality; value is peace of mind; value is quick responsiveness to your needs by being there when you really need it; value is flexibility according to your business situation; value is cost reduction without sacrificing quality; value is time to pursue the core business otherwise distracted by the fall-out of bad service.
+Value is quality; value is peace of mind; value is quick responsiveness to your needs by being there when you really need it; value is flexibility according to your business situation; value is cost reduction without sacrificing quality by using technical skills like Lean 6 Sigma; value is time to pursue the core business otherwise distracted by the fall-out of bad service.

 Without value, you risk trading hard costs for soft costs and short-term cost for long-term cost.
 For example, take janitorial services.
 If costs are lowered to the extent that insufficient supervision and training are provided in the service, then facility managers will have to trade a hard cost reduction (lower janitorial price) for an increase in soft cost (escalated time spent by the facility manager dealing with complaints and responding to disruption in service).

-Quadrant 4 represents the most balanced and best results for these two tradeoffs.
-That is why Quadrant 4 should be the target for all cost conscious buyers.
-If you achieve quadrant four, it means that you have maximized efficiency from the facility contractor, but the contractor is still motivated and capable of delivering value.
+Quadrant 4 represents the most balanced and best results for these two trade-offs.
+That is why Quadrant 4 should be the target for all cost-conscious buyers.
+If you achieve quadrant four, it means that you have maximized efficiency from the facility service provider, but the contractor is still motivated and capable of delivering value.

 In 2011, Marc's team won the large company category, "Best in the Industry" marketing materials from the Building Service Contractor Association International (BSCAI).
 Marc also directs Varsity's proposal writing, sales process and tools development, marketing campaigns, corporate website SEO performance and customer support center.